Is karma real?

 I’m the blue conversation.
 Even though he sent me a DM, I don’t respond negatively to him.

-I know that the message implies that there are 3 tweets, but the third one is a duplicate.
-Let’s dig into some of the karma lessons here and answer many of the questions I got when I posted the original message on social media.
+I know that the message implies 3 tweets, but the third one is a duplicate.
+Let’s dig into some of the karma lessons here and answer many questions I got when I posted the original message on social media.

 Why didn’t he just delete his Twitter account?

 To this guy’s credit, he actually did delete his social media account shortly after.
 The problem is that he didn’t post tweets.
 I did.
-At this point, you’re probably wondering how the job and master’s program discovered this colorful interaction.
+You’re probably wondering how the job and master’s program discovered this colorful interaction.

 I was wondering that too, so I asked him in a follow-up email.
-Well it turns out that his Twitter handle was the same as the URL of his website.
-He’d been putting that URL on his applications to show off something related to his work, I’d imagine.
+Well, it turns out that his Twitter handle was the same as the URL of his website.
+I imagine he’d been putting that URL on his applications to show off something related to his work.

-When you google said URL (I’m not putting it here, as I agreed to no longer play a roll in messing up his karma), the first thing that comes up are the tweet screenshots linked to my account.
+When you google said URL (I’m not putting it here, as I agreed to no longer play a role in messing up his karma), the first thing that comes up is the tweet screenshots linked to my account.